leric2/GROMORA-harmo/specifications.md

 New version of Matlab<br/>
 New version of ARTS

 ### Programming language
+The main programming language shall then be **Matlab** because this is the language currently in use at the IAP.

 The last available stable version of ARTS is used for this project.
 This is currently (22.11.19) version 2.3 which is 3 years old.
 The next ARTS stable version should be out Summer 2020 and therefore, we should try to have a code which is easily adaptable to a new version of ARTS (Jonas ?)